blkluv/Ploverse/README.md

 The process of transforming plogging certification photos into NFTs inspired by the natural environment symbolizes the positive impact of collecting litter during plogging on the beauty of the natural surroundings.
 Plogging certification photos typically capture images of trash and waste, which might discourage users from sharing them on their social media profiles.
 However, by transforming these images into visually appealing designs, users can still validate and showcase their plogging efforts on social platforms with aesthetically pleasing content.
-We have plans to implement a feature on this page that will allow users to gather their own Plocka NFTs, as well as NFTs created by others.
-Furthermore, users will have the capability to both buy and sell these NFTs.

 ### Plocka Gallery